basedproperty/Rifthook/SECURITY.md

 ## How to Report Security Exploits

 Rifthook recognizes the importance of security exploits.
 If you have found a security exploit/vulnerability, please contact property#9949 on Discord.
 Successful security bugs will be eligable for a bounty reward.
+By reporting an exploit, you agree that you will not discuss the exploit until it has been properly fixed.

 Note: Due to logistical reasons, we will only be able to give you the bug bounty via Steam or Robux (We will use the official Robux conversion rate)